Wenyueh/bert_joint/README.md

 --model (the directory to save/load the trained model)

+--train (whether the train the model)

+--eval (whether to evaluate the model; it could be the case that both --train and --eval are true)

+--continue_training (whether to load a trained checkpoint and keep training the model)

 --eval_data_dir (the original data for evaluation, non-preprocessed)

 --eval_feature_dir (the preprocessed evaluation data directory)